jnguyen1111/MP3_player/README.md

   * O (key): Next track
   * , (key): Decrease Volume by 5
   * . (key): Increase Volume by 5

+# Extra Features
+  The Gui player also includes a scale to adjust volume and song time

 # License
   Released under the GNU GPL v3.